Todd Boehly: Sports

 Boehly owns 20% of the Los Angeles Dodgers and is also a part owner of the Los Angeles Sparks.
-He is an owner of fantasy sports company DraftKings and esports organization Cloud9.
+Under his ownership, the Dodgers won the 2020 and 2024 World Series, and their games have seen a rise in viewership.
+He is an owner of esports organization Cloud9.

-In 2019, Boehly made an attempt to buy the English football club Chelsea for $3 billion, but the owner at the time, Russian billionaire tycoon, Roman Abramovich, rejected the takeover bid.
+In 2019, Boehly made an attempt to buy the English football club Chelsea for $3 billion, but the owner at the time, Russian billionaire Roman Abramovich, rejected the takeover bid.
 In March 2022, alongside Mark Walter, Hansjörg Wyss and Clearlake Capital, he launched a bid to buy the club from Abramovich, who had announced an intention to sell it amid the Russian invasion of Ukraine.
+The consortium was later known as BlueCo.
 On May 6, 2022, Chelsea confirmed that the bid had been accepted and would be finalized by the end of the month.
-The bid was approved by the UK and Portuguese governments, Premier League, and the European Union, because of Abramovich’s Portuguese citizenship.
+The bid was approved by the UK and Portuguese governments, Premier League and the European Union, because of Abramovich’s Portuguese citizenship.
 On May 30, the takeover of the club was completed.
 Boehly was named chairman and interim sporting director of Chelsea on June 20, 2022, after Bruce Buck stepped down.

 On January 9, 2023, Boehly stepped down as the interim sporting director of Chelsea.
+The Guardian noted that Boehly's ownership of Chelsea followed his usual approach of taking an active role in new business operations during their first year, and then stepping back once they were "in situ".
+In May 2023, Boehly called the purchase of the team "a long-term project", commenting that "the fans are demanding, and they want to win.
+And we get that, we want to win".
+In 2023, Chelsea partnered with Tempus Ex Machina to integrate additional features into the Chelsea mobile app, such as the ability to switch camera positions while watching livestreams of games, adjust the graphical interface and view highlights.

 Boehly and Walter acquired a 27% stake in the Los Angeles Lakers from Philip Anschutz in July 2021.
 As of February 2021, the Lakers were third-highest valued team in the NBA, with an estimated value of $5.14 billion.

-In October 2021, Boehly spoke at SporticoLive's "Invest in Sports" summit to discuss the sports industry and investment in professional sports.

-On December 14, 2021, it was announced that Boehly was heading an ownership group in exclusive negotiations to purchase a controlling interest in the Washington Spirit.
-On January 12, 2022, it was reported that Boehly had withdrawn from negotiations to purchase the team.
+On 22 June 2023, Boehly acquired a majority stake in French Ligue 1 club Strasbourg for a reported fee of £65M through BlueCo.

+Boehly has also invested in The St. James athletic facility in Springfield, Virginia, which is planned to be part of a network of sports training facilities.
+Boehly has commented on the professionalization of college sports and increasing demand for more sophisticated sports training programs.